-Jon Moxley was a guest on this week’s Talk is Jericho.
-In his first interview since leaving WWE, the superstar formerly known as Dean Ambrose gives all the heartfelt details on what lead to him leaving WWE and why he’s at the apex of his life right now.
+In the first interview he had after leaving WWE, Jon Moxley gave all the heartfelt details on what lead to him leaving the company and why he’s at the apex of his life right now.

-It’s been a bizarre few months for Jon Moxley.
-Rumors of him leaving WWE began circulating in January which put the wrestling world into a pandemonium.
+It was a bizarre few months for Jon Moxley.
+Rumors of him leaving WWE began circulating in January 2019, which put the wrestling world into pandemonium.
 Everybody had an opinion, rumors were spreading around, announcers were talking about it while the former Dean Ambrose was in the ring and all the while Jon Moxley never once said a word.

-Chris Jericho, sitting at the home of Jon Moxley a few days before his memorable debut at AEW’s Double or Nothing pay-per-view, where the two men with a past in WWE but now liberated by their stranglehold talk openly about where they were and where they are now going.
+Chris Jericho, sitting in the home of Jon Moxley a few days before his memorable debut at AEW’s Double or Nothing pay-per-view, talks openly about where they two of them were and where they are now going.